Cha-seung Baek

-Baek graduated from Busan High School, Busan, South Korea in 1998.
+Baek graduated from Busan High School in Busan, South Korea in 1998.
 He was signed by the Seattle Mariners as an amateur free agent on September 25, 1998.

 Professional career

 Seattle Mariners

-He made his professional with the Peoria Mariners in 1999.
-In his first start he struck out 8 batters over 5.0 innings on July 18.

-Was 4–1 with a 3.86 ERA in 9 home starts with Wisconsin Timber Rattlers in 2000.
+Baek made his professional debut with the Peoria Mariners in 1999.
+In his first start he struck out 8 batters over 5 innings on July 18.
+Baek was 4–1 with a 3.86 ERA in 9 home starts with Wisconsin Timber Rattlers in 2000.
 He was placed on the disabled list on June 2 with a right arm flexor strain.
-Baek went 5-3 after coming off the DL June 15.
+Baek went 5–3 after coming off the DL June 15.
 At the end of the season he was listed among Baseball America's top-20 Midwest League prospects at the end of the season.